 MasterCard (MA) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the processor of debit and credit card payments had gained 6.25% over the past month.
-This has outpaced the Business Services sector's gain of 4.28% and the S&P 500's gain of 1.65% in that time.
+Heading into today, shares of the processor of debit and credit card payments had gained 4.31% over the past month, outpacing the Business Services sector's gain of 2.82% and the S&P 500's gain of 1.94% in that time.

 Wall Street will be looking for positivity from MA as it approaches its next earnings report date.
-On that day, MA is projected to report earnings of $1.87 per share, which would represent year-over-year growth of 20.65%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.40 billion, up 15.54% from the year-ago period.
+In that report, analysts expect MA to post earnings of $1.87 per share.
+This would mark year-over-year growth of 20.65%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.40 billion, up 15.53% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for MA.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for MA should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-MA is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+MA currently has a Zacks Rank of #3 (Hold).

 It is also worth noting that MA currently has a PEG ratio of 2.36.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Financial Transaction Services industry currently had an average PEG ratio of 1.77 as of yesterday's close.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Financial Transaction Services industry currently had an average PEG ratio of 1.78 as of yesterday's close.

 The Financial Transaction Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 43, putting it in the top 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 54, which puts it in the top 22% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.